 Campgrounds with Electrical Hook-Ups – Many RV campgrounds offer electrical hook-ups.
 So, if you are planning to exclusively stay at campgrounds with full electrical hook-ups, a generator is not needed.
 However, not all campgrounds have RV sites with hook-ups, so keep that in mind before making reservations.
 Occasionally, even campgrounds that offer electrical hook-ups ay not be operational for some reason or another.
 In those cases, having a generator would still allow you to have power.

 State or National Parks – Many national and state parks will offer campsites without full hook-ups.
 Finding campsites with full hook-ups in such parks is rare.
 So if you want power, you will need a generator.
-One thing to note is that the noise rating on your generator is important when it comes to national parks.
+One thing to note is that a low noise rating on your generator is important when it comes to state and national parks.